emmatey/CS50_2025_P-Sets/README.md

 ## This is ... my homework :P

-This is the place for recordig all the programs I've made for CS50, a free online CS class.
+This is the place for recording all the programs I've made for CS50, a free online CS class.
 Check it out and try for yourself at "https://cs50.harvard.edu/x/".
 Along with programs sometimes I'll add writings.